mpicbg-scicomp/tissue_miner/user_manual/TM_R-UserManual.md

 ### Get and manipulate data for plotting

+We now use the TissueMiner mqf_fg_bond_length() function to get all bond positions in one step for all cells (raw ROI).

 ```r
 # we use the movieDir variable defined above
 bond_with_vx <- mqf_fg_bond_length(movieDir, "raw") %>% print_head()